quan-vu/django-restful-api-boilerplate/README.md

-# Fullstack Restful API Boilerplace with DjangoRestFramework
+# Django Restful API Boilerplate

-A demo Job Portal application based on Fullstack Restful API Boilerplace use DjangoRestFramework, PostgresQL.
+A Boilerplate for quickstart a Restful APIs use Django Rest Framework, PostgresQL.

 ## Features